iqbalyarkhan/old-website/content/2021-09-21--Micro-Frontend.md

 So webpack helps us with module federation

 ### MFE in Action
 Let's create a project from scratch.
 We'll first create a MFE app and then add webpacks for module federation.
 Credit to Hege Haavaldsen's post that can be found [here](https://react.christmas/2020/5).
-As per the example, here's what we're going to build: We will create a Christmas calendar using module federation.
+Here's what we're going to build: We will create a Christmas calendar using module federation.
 For illustrative purposes, we will be using two separate npm projects:

 - `calendar-container`: Contains the calendar component.
 - `calendar-card`: Contains the calendar card component.